When it comes to your finances, the most basic budget planning can be daunting.

 2. Personal Capital

-Personal Capital is an easy way to take charge of your investments.
+Personal Capital is an app that makes it easy to take charge of your budget and your investments.
 The platform uses a combination of robo-advisors and human advisors to help you build a better financial future.
 The best part is that many of the financial planning tools offered by Personal Capital are free.

 Through the platform, you will be able to access an investment checkup, a 401k fee analyzer and a spending tracker.
 All of these things need to work together in order for you to build a stable financial future.